 In 1988 Quigley was the subject of a Time Magazine cover story, “Astrology in the White House”, according to which the Reagans didn’t plan anything of significance without first consulting with her.
 The article created an absolutely huge uproar which brings us to one of the challenges for this Sun/Moon pairing.
 Both Aries and Leo are very overt, above-board, out-front, thrust-oriented signs so when you combine the two together you get a high-energy combination that can’t hide from the public even if it wanted to.
 Trying to conceal your association with an Aries/Leo is like trying to conceal a giant UFO landing on the White House lawn like in one of those big budget Hollywood movies.
 Good luck with that one!

 As far as the White House goes, we don’t know if there will ever be another astrologer running it but there several young (under 40) Aries/Leos who are fixing to follow in the superstar footsteps of Mrs. Quigley.
 Michelle at AstroFix.net is an Aries/Leo and her articles get up to 150-200 comments each, which for an astrology site is simply amazing.
-London based astrologer Lada Duncheva is also an Aries/Leo and her YouTube channel has amassed nearly 4,500 subscribers and two million page views in only two years, making it one of the most popular astrology channels on YouTube.
+London based astrologer Lada Duncheva is also an Aries/Leo and her YouTube channel has amassed nearly 14,500 subscribers in only two years, making it one of the most popular astrology channels on YouTube.

 Aries/Leos typically take as bold and fiery an approach to romance as they do do to self-expression.
 Aries rules the head while Leo rules the heart so when the two combine you get a Sun/Moon pairing that demands both thoughtfulness (head) and passionate adoration (heart) from its partner.
 In return it will provide the partner with heaps of both.
 To illustrate: actress Olivia Hussey is an Aries Sun, Leo Moon.
 (Chart) She first came to prominence in when she portrayed Juliet in the 1968 film Romeo and Juliet, a role for which she won a Golden Globe.
 Aries/Leo individuals often have very resonant speaking voices so it’s no surprise Hussey has gone on to win numerous awards for her voice work.
 (Source) Now in her 60s, she still vibes as bold and regal as ever: